3omdawy160/Embedded_Simple-Calculator_Project/README.md

 # Embedded_Simple_Calculator_Project

-This is an Embedded field related project, which is done by the Layered model and by drivers,
+This is an Embedded field related project, which is done by the Layered model and drivers,

 This is a Simple Calculator made by a KeyPad, LCD and controlled by an AVR ATMEGA16 microcontroller,